avinpatel29/omnius/README.md

 # Omni:us
-An selenium based 'Page Factory Model' automation framework for web based tests, which can be extended for API's also.
+An selenium based 'Page Factory Model' automation framework for web based tests, which can be extended for API's also (partly integrated).

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.